The latest climate science for the western tropical Pacific

 Small island developing countries are among the most vulnerable to climate change.
 During this century, these countries will face increasing threats to sustainable development from the impacts of climate change.
 Sectors which are likely to be most affected include human health, infrastructure, coastal resources, disaster management, fresh water availability, agriculture, fisheries, forestry, marine ecosystems and tourism.

-Building on the success of PCCSP and with further support from AusAID and DOE, the Australian Bureau of Meteorology and the CSIRO are continuing to work with 15 partner countries to help generate scientific insight into the state of climate change in the Pacific now and in the future, under the Pacific-Australia Climate Change Science Adaptation Planning program (PACCSAP).
+From 2011 to 2014, the Pacific-Australia Climate Change Science Adaptation Planning program (PACCSAP) built on the success of PCCSP.
+Again with support from AusAID and DOE, the Australian Bureau of Meteorology and CSIRO worked with 15 partner countries to help generate scientific insight into the state of climate change in the Pacific now and in the future.

-This website provides some of the key scientific tools and outputs developed under PCCSP and outlines the science and other key activities being undertaken as part of PACCSAP.
+This website outlines the science undertaken under PCCSP and PACCSAP and provides some of the key scientific tools and outputs developed under the programs.

 To learn more about the effects of climate change in Pacific Island countries and the work of PACCSAP and PCCSP please view the Climate Change in the Pacific video.